kevinprinsloo/RI_Database_BIDS/README.md

-# 👋 Welcome to BIDS github organization 👋
+# 👋 Welcome to BIDS EEG Data Conversion 👋

 Click the following links if you want to